-First liberal rule in decade unlikely to bring swift changes in South Korea | The Japan Times
+First liberal rule in decade unlikely to bring swift changes to South Korea | The Japan Times

 Moon’s first 100 days in office will likely focus on pushing economic reforms that have broad consensus across the political spectrum, political experts say.

-While Moon has promised a shake-up of South Korea’s powerful family-run conglomerates, lawmakers would likely support more modest changes, such as ending the practice of pardoning convicted corporate criminals, given the outsized importance of chaebols to Asia’s fourth-largest economy.
+While Moon has promised a shake-up of South Korea’s powerful family-run conglomerates, lawmakers would likely support more modest changes, such as ending the practice of pardoning convicted corporate criminals, given the outsized importance of “chaebols” to Asia’s fourth-largest economy.

 Kang Dong-wan, a political science professor at Dong-A University in Busan, saw “a good chance of a very messy parliament” unless Moon uses a “give-and-take” approach with other parties.